liyong31/liyong31.github.io/README.md

 ## News
 <!-- Your news content goes here -->
 <!-- First 5 news items -->
+**August 1, 2025**
+Our paper titled "Efficient Learning of Weak Deterministic Büchi Automata" has been accepted to ECAI 2025.
+This is joint work with Mona Alluwaym, [Sven Schewe](https://www.csc.liv.ac.uk/~sven/) and [Qiyi Tang](https://sites.google.com/view/qiyitang/publications).
+Our paper titled "Efficient Decomposition Identification of DFAs from Examples" has been accepted to SETTA 2025.
+This is joint work with Junjie Meng, Jie An, Andrea Turrini, Fanjiang Xu, Naijun Zhan and Miaomiao Zhang.

 **April 30, 2025**
 Our paper titled "Solving MDPs with LTLf+ and PPLTL+ Temporal Objectives" has been accepted to IJCAI 2025.
 This is joint work with [Giuseppe De Giacomo](https://www.cs.ox.ac.uk/people/giuseppe.degiacomo/), [Sven Schewe](https://www.csc.liv.ac.uk/~sven/), [Christoph Weinhuber](https://weinhuber.github.io/) and [Pian Yu](https://sites.google.com/view/pian-yu/home).